Functional Data Analysis by Matrix Completion: Simulation Study

 We investigate the performance of our estimator of $L^K_n$, alongside the three following methods: \begin{enumerate} \item The spline smoothing approach, popularised by Ramsay and Silverman \cite{ramsay-silver}: compute $\widetilde X_i$, the smooth version of the observed curves $X_i$, by using B-spline smoothing; then define the estimator of $L_n^K$ as $\hat L^K_{RS}(a,b) = \frac{1}{n} \sum_{i=1}^n \widetilde X_{i}(t_a)\widetilde X_{i}(t_b)$; \item The PACE method (Yao et al. \cite{PACE}) described in Section \ref{intro}: the estimator of $L_n^K$ is given by $\hat L^K_{PACE}(a,b) = \widetilde\rho(t_a,t_b)$.
 Of course it must be noted that PACE was primarily introduced for the sparse sampling case, but it can still be used in a dense setting.

-\item Truncation of the empirical Karhunen-Lo\`eve (KL) expansion: we derive the spectral decomposition of $R_n^K$, and the estimator of $L_n^K$ is simply equal to a spectrally truncated version thereof, at a level $rk$, where $rk$ is chosen such that the variance explained is at least $95\%$. \end{enumerate}
+\item Truncation of the empirical Karhunen--Lo\`eve (KL) expansion: we derive the spectral decomposition of $R_n^K$, and the estimator of $L_n^K$ is simply equal to a spectrally truncated version thereof, at a level $rk$, where $rk$ is chosen such that the variance explained is at least $95\%$. \end{enumerate}

 For every choice of scenario (A--I), rank/bandwidth combination (1--6), and eigenvalue regime (regime 1 or regime 2), we simulate 100 replications for a sample size of $n=300$ on a grid of $K=100$ points.
-Results for different values of $n$ and $K$ can be found in the Appendix, Section \ref{further_simulations}.
+Results for different values of $n$ and $K$ can be found in the Appendix \ref{further_simulations}.
 For each replicate, we determine the estimators given by the four different methods, and calculate their normalised error, by evaluating the function $\textrm{Err}(u) = (\|u-L_n^K\|_F)/\|L_n^K\|_F$ at every one of these estimators.
 We then form the ratio between our method's relative error (in the denominator) and the relative error of each of the three other methods (in the numerator).
 Consequently, we calculate $3\times 100$ ratios per simulation regime.
-Their corresponding first quartiles, medians and third quartiles are presented in Table \ref{table_median}, where those medians exceeding $1$ have been highlighted in bold.
+Their corresponding first quartiles, medians and third quartiles are presented in Table \ref{table_median_reg1} (regime 1) and in Table \ref{table_median_reg2} (regime 2), where those medians exceeding $1$ have been highlighted in bold.
 These indicate settings where our approach typically performs comparably or at least as well any as the approach it is being compared to.